About Zexe Zahana

 Why It's Perfect for Birthday

-A restored pre-communist villa, live piano on weekends, elevated Romanian cooking in the country's most atmospheric dining room — Zexe Zahana is the Birthday pick in Bucharest.
+A restored pre-communist villa, live piano on weekends, sharpened Romanian cooking in the country's most atmospheric dining room.
+Zexe Zahana is the Birthday pick in Bucharest.
 Book the first-floor private room for a twelve-person dinner, or the ground-floor corner table for a couples' celebration, and order the chef's Romanian tasting.

 Community Reviews